samayoo7/To-Do-App-NodeJs/README.md

 This will generate a prisma folder with a file called prisma.schema inside of it.
 This file is where we will create our database models.

-General Note:
+General Notes:

-npx prisma generate
+1. npx prisma generate

 Run above command in every scenario mentioned below.
 - ✅ After modifying schema.prisma (e.g., adding new models, fields, or relations).